qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 receive window advertised by the MAX_STREAM_DATA frame remain unchanged when there are multiple sending uniflows.

+[comment]: # (Should arrive when discussing packet number space)

-However, Multipath QUIC might face reordering at packet-level when using paths having different latencies.
+However, Multipath QUIC might face reordering at packet-level when using uniflows having different latencies.
 The presence of different Uniflow Connection IDs ensures that the packets sent over a given uniflow will contain monotonically increasing packet numbers.
 To ensure more flexibility and potentially to reduce the ACK block section of the (MP_)ACK frame when aggregating bandwidth of uniflows exhibiting different network characteristics, each uniflow keeps its own monotonically increasing Packet Number space.
-This potentially allows sending up to 2 * 2^62 * 2^62 packets on a QUIC connection since each uniflow has its own packet number space.
+This potentially allows sending up to 2 * 2^62 packets on a QUIC connection since each uniflow has its own packet number space.

 With the introduction of multiple uniflows, there is a need to acknowledge them separately.
 The Initial Uniflows (with Uniflow ID 0) are still acknowledged with regular ACK frames, such that no modification is introduced in a core frame.
-For the other uniflows, the multipath extensions introduce a MP_ACK frame which contains the same fields as the ACK frame, plus an Uniflow ID field indicating which receiving uniflow the host acknowledges.
+For the other uniflows, the multipath extensions introduce a MP_ACK frame which prepends the ACK frame with an Uniflow ID field indicating which receiving uniflow the host acknowledges.
 To better explain this, let us consider the situation illustrated in {{ack-uniflows}}.

 ~~~~~~~~~~
 Sending uniflow 0 - CID A      |    Receiving uniflow 0 - CID A